Alexander Butlerov Chemistry Institute: History

 The experience in chemistry research in Kazan University dates back to its foundation: the first chemical laboratories were opened at the departments of «Chemistry and metallurgy» and «Technology and science related to trade and factories» nearly after the University foundation.

-Scientific works of famous chemists – Karl K. Klaus, Nikolay N. Zinin, Alexander M. Butlerov, Vladimir V. Markovnikov, Alexander M. Zaitsev, Eugeny E. Wagner, Alexander E. Arbuzov, Boris A. Arbuzov, Arcady N. Pudovik, Vladimir S. Abramov. – laid the foundation of Kazan School of Chemistry.
+Scientific works of chemists – Karl K. Klaus, Nikolay N. Zinin, Alexander M. Butlerov, Vladimir V. Markovnikov, Alexander M. Zaitsev, Eugeny E. Wagner, Alexander E. Arbuzov, Boris A. Arbuzov, Arcady N. Pudovik, Vladimir S. Abramov. – laid the foundation of Kazan School of Chemistry.
 In 1933 as a result of reorganization of Soviet Universities, Faculty of Chemistry in Kazan University was opened.
 On April 21, 2003 according to the decision of the Academic Council of Kazan State University the Chemistry Institute named after Butlerov was established by merging of Research Institute named after A.M.
 Butlerov and Chemical Faculty of Kazan University.
 Scientists worked at the Chemical Institute, left a deep trace in the history of science.
 Butlerov formulated the Theory of chemical structure in 1858.
 1841 is famous for development of methods for industrial production of synthetic aniline by Zinin.
 In 1844 Klaus discovered and studied chemical element ruthenium – the single element that was discovered in Russia.
 Markovnikov has discovered the rule of regioselective addition of acid and water to multiple bonds, on the contrary – Zaitsev – the cleavage of the molecules of acids and water with the formation of unsaturated compounds.
 Arbuzov, Arbuzov, Pudovik, and Abramov are also widely known in organic and organoelement chemistry.